 A bomb threat made by an anonymous caller prompted Palo Alto officials to evacuate City Hall on Thursday morning (Jan.
 7).
 Employes were allowed back into the building about 2 p.m.

 The caller spoke to a police dispatcher at 10:05 a.m., at about the same time that a moderate earthquake shook up Palo Alto.
 The caller warned that the bomb would go off in about hour.
 It did not.

 Police Lt.
 Sandra Brown said workers were asked to leave the building at about 10:40 a.m. as a precautionary measure.
-Bomb-sniffing dogs from Stanford, San Jose and Sunnyvale were called in to search the eight-story structure and the three garage levels.
-As of 12:30 p.m., no bombs were located.
+Bomb-sniffing dogs from Stanford, San Jose and Sunnyvale were called in to search the nine-story structure and the three garage levels.
+As of 12:30 p.m., no bomb was located.

 A section of Bryant Street between Hamilton and Forest avenues was closed to traffic while City Hall was searched.

 "We took the highest precautions," Brown said.
 "Why take any chances?"

 About 350 city employees were asked to take an early lunch.
 Dozens of them congregated next to the Downtown Library, across the street from City Hall.

 "We'd much rather be inside, working," City Clerk Donna Grider said.

 At about 12:30 p.m., after about two hours of inspection, City Hall employees were informed that they can return to the building in about an hour.